-To protect your personal and sensitive information, we maintain physical, technical and administrative safeguards
+To protect your personal and sensitive information, we maintain physical, technical and administrative safeguards as follows:

-All hard copies of information are stored in children's individual files in a locked cupboard
+all hard copies of information are stored in children's individual files or staff individual files in a locked cupboard

-All computers used to store personal information are password protected.
+- all computers used to store personal information are password protected.
 Each staff member will be provided with a unique username and password for access to CCS software and program software.
-Staff will be advised not to share usernames and passwords

-Access to personal and sensitive information is restricted to key personal only Security software is installed on all computers and updated automatically when patches are released Data is regularly backed up on external drive and/or through a cloud storage solution Any notifiable breach to data is reported

-All staff are aware of the importance of confidentiality and maintaining the privacy and security of your information

-Procedures are in place to ensure information is communicated to intended recipients only, example invoices and payment enquiries
+Staff will be advised not to share usernames and passwords. - access to personal and sensitive information is restricted to key personal only - security software is installed on all computers and updated automatically when patches are released - data is regularly backed up on external drive and/or through a cloud storage solution - any notifiable breach to data is reported - all staff are aware of the importance of confidentiality and maintaining the privacy and security of all information - procedures are in place to ensure information is communicated to intended recipients only, example invoices and payment enquiries

-Access to personal and sensitive information
+ACCESS TO PERSONAL AND SENSITIVE INFORMATION